malva-ot/nomo/README.md

 This is not a violation of the prohibition on primitive glyph type properties.
 It is instead simply an implementation detail of the encode operation of the schema.
 Assigning an arbitrary unique integer in this manner to each glyph type in an identifier glyph set is one generic strategy for string ordering.
 Any number of other algorithms could also be constructed and would all be valid provided their output is deterministic.

 Regardless, these mechanics are conceptually implementation details of encode operations rather than intrinsic properties of the glyph types themselves.
 Since the only requirement is to deterministically sort the *keys* of a map, which are entire strings, it is not even required that the algorithm have a predictable ordering based on glyph-by-glyph comparison.
-As long as `arrow` always comes before `zoo` which always comes before `apple`, we have a deterministic outcome, even though there is definitely not an intrinsic glyph-ordering relationship between `a` and `z`.
+Some imaginary ordering algorithm that always sorts `arrow` before `zoo` but also `zoo` before `apple` is perfectly valid as long is it always yields the same outcome.

 It remains meaningless within nomo to ask whether one identifier or even identifier-string "comes before" another, or whether one identifier-string is some transformation of another.

 Finally, the strict requirement that encode operations be deterministic does not prevent parties from manually assembling valid equivalent identifier-strings merely by changing the order of encoded key-value pairs.
 All above the relations and constraints described in this specification continue to hold:

-Given a map with *n* key-value pairs, and the *n!* possible orderings of its key-value pairs in an encoded map-string
+Given a map with *n* key-value pairs, and the *n!* possible orderings (permutations) of its key-value pairs in an encoded map-string

  - Any of the *n!* encodings will decode back to the same map, because the definition of ["same" for a map](#443-map-equality) is defined without respect to key-value ordering
  - Applying the encode operation to the map will always produce the same one of the *n!* possible valid map-strings